 Why not join them?
 Bask in the peacefulness while you canoe through the open lakes and rivers of the Finnish Lapland wilderness and watch the sun rising peacefully as an electric backdrop envelops the landscapes.

 Photographers behold.
-The greatest experience for capturing the pink sunrise in full bloom, to discover the Lofoten Archipelago.
+The greatest experience for capturing the pink sunrise in full bloom is to discover the Lofoten Archipelago.
 Travel to remote locations where the sun shines golden lights, allowing you to capture the amazing Arctic summer colours during the white night.

 Or, simply enjoy the magical sunrise as you relax in the geothermal waters of an Icelandic lagoon, melting the stress away and revitalising the mind whilst the sun surrounds you with a smile.